jcrist/msgspec/docs/source/extending.rst

 the message.

-This method works best for types that are similar to a natively supported type (e.g. a `collections.OrderedDict` is similar to a `dict`).
+This method works best for types that are similar to a natively supported type (e.g. a `collections.deque` is similar to a `list`).
 This can be accomplished by defining two callback functions:

 - ``enc_hook`` in ``Encoder``, for transforming custom types into values that ``msgspec`` already knows how to serialize.